 Oh, don’t start me off…the Palace of Holyroodhouse is po-faced and gloomy; the Royal Yacht Britannia just floating sycophancy; Balmoral Castle just a rip-off.

-The queen is personally worth £350 million, according to the Sunday Times Rich List.
-However, if you want a tour of the exhibitions, grounds and Ballroom of Balmoral Castle you have to hand her fifteen quid (2020 prices).
+The late queen was personally worth £350 million, according to the Sunday Times Rich List.
+However, if you want a tour of the exhibitions, grounds and Ballroom of Balmoral Castle you have to hand the place fifteen quid (2022 prices).

-As if she needed the money…she owns the place.
+As if she needed the money…she owned the place.